vladislavpn/crone_parser_web/README.md

 │   │   │    ├── aspect                  // Logging with a use of Spring AOP framework
 │   │   │    ├── controller              // Controller class for managing web requests
 │   │   │    ├── service                 // Service layer
-│   │   │    ├── util                    // Contains CroneHandler class repsponsible for parsing the expression
+│   │   │    ├── util                    // Contains CronHandler class repsponsible for parsing the expression
-│   │   └── CroneParserWebApplication    // The entry point
+│   │   └── CronParserWebApplication    // The entry point
 │   ├── resources
 │   │   ├── static
 │   │   ├── templates